On this page:

-- Do not allow children to ignite fireworks or stand near others who are doing so.
+- Do not allow your children to ignite fireworks or stand near others who are doing so.
 All fireworks are potentially dangerous for children of any age.

-- Do not allow children in the yard while a lawnmower is being operated.
+- Do not allow your children in the yard while a lawnmower is being operated.
 Stones thrown from the moving blades can cause severe eye injury.

 - Keep all chemicals and sprays out of reach of small children.

-- Be aware that even common household items, such as paper clips, rubber bands, wire coat hangers, elastic cords and fishing hooks can cause serious eye injury.
+- Be aware that even common household items, such as paper clips, rubber bands, wire coat hangers, elastic cords, and fishing hooks can cause serious eye injury.

 - Parents and coaches need to provide eyewear and enforce its use.